RealA10N/FortniteToolSet/README.md

 4. The script will create a image from the news info.

 #### Example
-- The script will download all the info from the api:
+- The script will download all the info from the api:<br />
 ![Fortnite in game news](https://i.imgur.com/rA5KOOw.png)
-- It will then go to the [_assets folder_](/News Generator Assets) and import all the needed assets:
+- It will then go to the [_assets folder_](/News Generator Assets) and import all the needed assets:<br />
 ![News assets](https://i.imgur.com/MPprH8P.png)
-- Finally, the script will put all the images together and save the result:
+- Finally, the script will put all the images together and save the result:<br />
 ![News script result](https://i.imgur.com/p3EZqw7.png)

 ## **"ItemShop"** script